thometheron/chainsaw/README.md

 ## Classes
 The below classes are provided:
 ### MovieData
 Base Class for all Movie Data.
+It provides functionality to:
+1. Download data to local
+2. Open downloaded data an load to (instance) dataframa
-This class will also be used for the "rated" titles
+3. Data is filtered on (after) load and filtered result is retained This class will also be used as a contained for the "top ranked" titles

 #### Constructor